VladimirMarkelov/clui/README.md

 * SelectDialog (modal View to ask a user to select an item from the list - list can be ListBox or RadioGroup)
 * BarChart (Horizontal bar chart without scroll)
 * SparkChart (Show tabular data as a bar graph)
+* GridView (Table to show structured data - only virtual and readonly mode with scroll support)

 #### TODO
-* GridView (Table to show structured data - only virtual and readonly mode with scroll support)
+* More to come

 ## Screenshots
 The screencast of demo (based on custom termbox-go Window build) included in the library: